 We operate a Buddy system where pupils in Year 6 are assigned new pupils in Reception class to look after; they look after them throughout their first year and strong bonds quickly form between these pupils.

 Here at Boltons we take safeguarding of all our pupils very seriously.
 The open, honest, supportive and caring approach we take aims to ensure that pupil welfare and well-being are understood to be of the utmost importance to all who use and visit our school.
-The designated officer for safeguarding is Mrs Pitcher and Mr Murphy is our designated governor for safeguarding.
+The designated officer for safeguarding is Mrs Pitcher and Mr Dawson is our designated governor for safeguarding.
 Any concerns are dealt with swiftly.